The right group tour allows you to leave the details to someone else and just enjoy your holiday

 Or you may want to avoid a festival because of crowds, higher prices, or even pollution.
 In northern India during and just after Diwali in the fall, the air quality is the worst of the year.

 Most companies have more flexible cancellation policies, due to coronavirus.
-Even if you are booking far out into the future, you should still read the fine print and ask questions.
+But not all.
+Some are giving refunds up to 30 days before.
+Others offer a credit.
+Even if you are booking far out into the future, read the fine print and ask questions.
+Group tours can be a significant financial investment, often starting at around $3000 and many are significantly more.

-If you want to explore specific destinations, I’ve written a story about wonderful destinations for midlife women with suggestions of a specific tour for each country: Dream Destinations & Tours for Women.
+If you are ready to consider specific tour, I’ve written a story about destinations for midlife women with suggestions of a specific tour for each country: Dream Destinations & Tours for Women.